fluiddyn/fluidhowto/README.md

-# Source of the Fluiddyn Howto jupyterbook
+# Source of the Fluiddyn Howto Jupyterbook

+The book is accessible at https://fluiddyn.pages.heptapod.net/fluidhowto